BackdoorAli/snyk-ctf-event-2026/docs/lessons-learned.md

 ## Documentation-Only Note

 This repository is documentation-only and is not maintained as an active security tool.
-This file exists to capture lessons learned from an authorized CTF event and support future preparation.
+This file exists to capture lessons learned from an authorised CTF event and support future preparation.

 ## Related Files